anshul-iiitb16/MyPlan/README.md

 - 80 percent of the users are biased toward one of the categories of sites and the rest 20 percent are random users.
 - Bytes uploaded and downloaded are higher for the sites towards which the user is biased.
 - 3-10 users are added in every next iteration.

+## Code Review
+- The code written can be much more optimised using advanced concepts of Object Oriented Programming.
+- Varibles used throughout the code can be declared in a separate python file instead of declaring them in the main code file.
+- One single pattern should be followed when naming the files.

 ## Future Scope